Improving conversion through an optimised sales funnel

 Reflections

-Conversion problems are trust problems
+Conversion problems may be trust problems

 Data capture needs to be a priority